CISC2200-Fall-24-Fordham/Lab2/README.md

 linked list manipulation will be discussed in class.

 0. (Optional but helpful for debugging) Add a member function **display()** to display to the terminal the items stored in the list.
-1. Implement the copy constructor, note that you need to perform deep-copy
-2. Implement  **geti()** member function
+1. Implement  **geti()** member function
 3. Implement **removeFirst()** member function
 4. Implement **removeLast()**  member function
 5. Implement **insertAt()** member function
+6. Implement the copy constructor, note that you need to perform deep-copy

 ## Hints

 The **main.cpp** provided in this repository tests the above member functions and checks to see if the returned value or the list is changed as